All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 Kaiba gave his cell phone a bizarre glare.
 Perhaps he happened on a friend from school.
 He hoped with good reason neither Mokuba nor his friend were high on sugar.

 Upon reaching the Food Court, needless to say Kaiba targeted his brother drinking something sugary.
 He adopted a grim frown as he crossed the room.
 The turbulence of his hair and clothes left a questioning stare as another questioned was answered.
 Mokuba's school friend—wasn't from school, oddly.

 "Mokuba."
-His steely tone didn't have the same affect on his brother as it did on his workers.
+His steely tone didn't have the same affect on his brother as it did on his others.

 Mokuba brightly looked up, "Big Brother!"
-He jumped up from his chair only to saddle the seat away in self-inflicted pain.
+He jumped up from the chair only to slump back in pain.

 Kneeling to get a better view of the marks, Kaiba demanded.
-"Do I need to repeat myself?
-Who did this to you?"
-Concern sliced with an edge of torrid anger ingrained his tone.
+"Do I need to repeat myself, who did this to you, Mokuba?"
+Concern sliced with an edge of torrid anger grained his tone.

 "Don't move so fast," She told him quietly.
-"If it hurts, it needs time to heal."
+"You need to take it easy."

-Kaibe slowly regained his stance, folded his arms to tower her with a questioning stare.
+Kaibe slowly regained his height and folded his arms to tower her with a questioning look.
 "I assume you know what happened?"
-He knew Mokuba would try to hide critical details.
+He knew Mokuba would try to hide details.